Lestructo/FlowVR/README.md

 ---

+## Running the Experience

+- Put on the Quest 3 and navigate to Apps -> Unknown Sources.
+- Launch FlowVR.
+- You will spawn on the tennis court with balls and the racket to your side.
+- Pick up the racket using the grip button and begin bouncing the tennis ball.
+- The disruption timer begins after your first successful bounce.

+---

 ## Core Interaction

 Users repeatedly bounce a **tennis ball on a racket** in a VR tennis court environment.
 This task was selected because it: